AjaySoni-Dev/VXN-RAMNet/sample_data/README.md

 - street views
 - building names
 - personal movement patterns
+- private route patterns

+For this reason, raw personal videos are not included in this repository by default.

-For this reason, public sample videos should only be added if they are safe to share.
+Only upload videos if they are safe for public sharing.

 ---

-## Guidelines for Adding Sample Videos
+## Guidelines for Adding Public Sample Videos

 If you add sample videos to this folder, make sure they are: